brendan-w/Array2D/README.md

 ###Debug

-	log()			//prints the array to the console log(callback)	//optional callback for element rendering (please return your value)
+	log()					//prints the array to the console log(callback)			//optional callback for element rendering (please return your value) inBounds(x, y)			//return true/false whether the point is within the array inBounds(x, y, w, h)	//return true/false whether the rectangular area is within the array